Licensed Yacht BrokersYachts for SaleBLUE TIME - WESTPORT FOR SALE

 Exclusions

-BLUE TIME is a registered name and does not convey; the 2024 39' Sea Vee is included with the sale of this vessel.
-Exclusions include, but are not limited to, all owner’s personal items; a detailed exclusion list will be provided at time of sale upon written request.
+The registered name BLUE TIME does not convey with the sale.
+Exclusions include, but are not limited to, all owner’s personal items, and a detailed list of exclusions will be provided at the time of sale upon written request.

 Specifications